o1-labs/docs2/examples/zkapps/06-offchain-storage/experimental-zkapp-offchain-storage/README.md

 npm install
 ```

-### Running the Example
+### Configuration

 #### Blockchain Mode

-Toggle the `useLocalBlockchain` variable to switch between local testing and real-world usage.
+In the `main.ts` file, you can toggle the `useLocalBlockchain` variable to switch between local testing and real-world usage.

 #### Account Configuration: